 1. Approved and completed Aperio projects will be published in print and digital formats by Apprentice House

 .
 The Department of Communication and Apprentice House must be involved in planning each project from the outset.
 When projects arrive at the publication stage, they must meet the deadlines set by CM 388 and Apprentice House.

 2. The publication must include scholarly apparatus, including endnotes, bibliography, index, etc.

 3. All royalties for the published books will be divided evenly between Apprentice House and the Center for the Humanities.

 The last working day of October.
-However, if the Steering Committee does not receive two acceptable proposals in the fall, the Center will open a second round of submissions, with a deadline of the last working day of January.
+However, if the Steering Committee does not receive an acceptable proposal in the fall, the Center will open a second round of submissions, with a deadline of the last working day of January.